dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 In other words, rarely is the case that [all you need is a DAG](https://arxiv.org/abs/2102.08325).

 In a pure DAG-rider solution, parties passively analyze the DAG structure and autonomously arrive at commit ordering decisions.
-No extra messages are exchanged by the consensus protocol nor is it given an opportunity to inject information into the DAG or control message emission.
+No extra messages are exchanged by the Consensus protocol nor is it given an opportunity to inject information into the DAG or control message emission.

 Total and Hashgraph's whitepaper algorithm are pure DAG-rider solutions.
-Both use randomization to solve consensus and both are rather theoretical and may suffer prohibitive latencies.
+Both use randomization to solve Consensus and both are rather theoretical and may suffer prohibitive latencies.